The Ikea SYMFONISK E1744 remote control is actually intended to control the SYMFONISK WiFi speaker from Ikea.

 Register dimmer to zigbee2mqtt

-Before you can evaluate the Ikea SYMFONISK remote control using NodeRed, you must first integrate it into your Zigbee network.
+Before you can evaluate the Ikea SYMFONISK remote control using NodeRed, you must first connect it to your Zigbee network.

-How to integrate devices into your own Zigbee network is described in more detail in the article Zigbee – Register devices or sensors and actuators with zigbee2mqtt.
-The following steps summarize this briefly.
+I have a little more detail on how to integrate devices into your own Zigbee network in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt described.
+The following steps briefly summarize this.

-To put the Ikea SYMFONISK remote control into pairing mode, you have to insert the battery and the button on the back
+To put the Ikea SYMFONISK remote control into pairing mode, insert the battery and press the button on the back.

-The LED in the housing should then flash and the remote control should connect to your Zigbee network shortly afterwards.
+The LED in the case should then flash and the remote should connect to your Zigbee network shortly after.

 You can track the status of the connection process in the zigbee2mqtt log.